aiven/aiven-docs/docs/products/clickhouse/howto/query-databases.md

-Aiven for ClickHouse® includes a web-based query editor, which you can find in [Aiven Console](https://console.aiven.io/) by selecting **Query editor** from the sidebar of your service\'s page.
+Aiven for ClickHouse® includes a web-based query editor, which you can find in [Aiven Console](https://console.aiven.io/) by selecting **Query editor** from the sidebar of your service's page.

 ### When to use the query editor